tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 "Jay!" she screamed, her face appearing in the truck's lights for just a second.
 Blood covered her features like a crimson mask, her eyes wide with absolute terror.
 "Help!"

 Then something jerked her back into the darkness, and the screaming started in earnest.
 High and desperate at first, then dissolving into those same inhuman sounds of abject terror and pain I'd heard from the others.
-The sounds of being torn apart by something that took its time.
+The sounds of being torn apart by something that was enjoying it.

 I lay there in the overturned truck, listening to Kate die, too broken and terrified to move.
 The headlights were still on, pointed at crazy angles, illuminating patches of volcanic rock and shadow.
 And in those shadows, something moved.
 Something big.
 Something hungry.